Nextiva / Blog / VoIP

 What Is IVR?

-Interactive voice response (IVR) is an automated telecommunication technology that interacts with callers through voice or touch-tone input.
+Interactive voice response (IVR) is an automated telecommunication technology that interacts with callers through voice commands or touch-tone keypad input.
 It uses pre-recorded messages, speech recognition, and dynamic menu options to guide users to desired information or services.

 IVR systems can: